 US$ 67.50 REGISTERED USER PRICEADD TO CART

-Category: Ophthalmologic (Associated with the Eyes)
+Category: Ophthalmologic - Associated with the eyes and associated structures

 Gene: ADAM metallopeptidase with thrombospondin type 1 motif 17 (ADAMTS17) on Chromosome 3

 Variant Detected: Base Substitution c.1473+1G>A splice-donor-site mutation at the 5' end of intron 10

 Severity: Scale 3 has a moderate degree of severity, as it is not a fatal disease, though it can decrease the quality of life.

 Mode of Inheritance: Autosomal Recessive with Incomplete Penetrance